Trump faces rising chances of a 2024 primary challenge

 While Trump is the clear frontrunner in the majority of hypothetical 2024 Republican primary polls, recent data suggests that DeSantis is beginning to close the gap.

-A much-talked-about University of New Hampshire Granite State Poll released last month showed DeSantis receiving 39% support from likely Republican primary voters in the state compared to 37% for Trump.
+A much-talked about University of New Hampshire Granite State Poll released last month showed DeSantis receiving 39 percent support from likely Republican primary voters in the state compared to 37% for Trump.

 Meanwhile, a KLAS TV-The Hill-Emerson College poll published this week showed both DeSantis and Trump beating Biden in the battleground state of Nevada.